mikeshardmind/bg3modding/spell_rebalance_principles.md

 ### Needs deeper rework

-- booming blade
 - true strike
 - Produce flame (maybe, has partial modification currently)

 ## Damage values

-### Cantrips:
+### Non-weapon Cantrips:

-Cantrips have been changed across the board.
+Most Cantrips have been changed across the board.

 Damage values all include a flat +2 bonus.
 Dice scale based on level and a chosen base dice size